 “Click on the text denoted in red font on the side bar to visit other sites in this “article” grid

-Coach Leon Black- visionary who created the formula for Longhorn basketball greatness.
+Coach Leon Black- a visionary who created the formula for future Longhorn basketball greatness.

 Coach Leon Black a Longhorn Sports pioneer- Blazing trails into unchartered territory.